microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ![A sample app with a teaching tip in the bottom right corner.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipSampleApp.jpg)

-A teaching tip can require manual acknowledgement before dismissing or a teaching tip may also be light-dismiss enabled so that it will dismiss when a user scrolls or interacts with other elements of the application.

 A teaching tip can require the user to dismiss it via an "X" button in a top corner or a "Close" button at the bottom.
 A teaching tip may also be light-dismiss enabled in which case there is no dismiss button and the teaching tip will instead dismiss when a user scrolls or interacts with other elements of the application.
 Because of this behavior, light-dismiss tips are the best solution when a tip needs to be placed in a scrollable area.

 ![A sample app with a light-dismiss teaching tip in the bottom right corner.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."](TeachingTipLightDismissSample.jpg)